philipperemy/keras-tcn/README.md

 pip install -r requirements.txt # change to tensorflow if you dont have a gpu. pip install . --upgrade # install it as a package.
 ```

+Note: Only compatible with Python 3 at the moment.
+Should be almost compatible with python 2.

 ## Run